SjorsVanGelderen/AlgorithmsAssignment/README.md

 # Algorithms assignment port for GNU+Linux / MacOS
-For sake of convenience the port focuses on MonoDevelop / Xamarin.
+For the sake of convenience the port focuses on MonoDevelop / Xamarin.
 So far, I've only been able to test this on Ubuntu 16.10.
 I will be able to test it on MacOS later when my new system arrives :').